You probably hear and say “Good job!” all the time. Discover why doing so may not be a good idea and what you can say instead.

 Not all things are “good” to our kids, and saying “Good job” assumes we know how they should feel.

 My son and I were playing with a bubble machine when he said, “I popped a bubble.”
-Right on cue, my first reaction was to say, “Good job!”
+Right on cue, my first reaction was to respond in a positive way.

 Only after seeing his reaction did I realize that he didn’t see popping bubbles as a good thing at all.
 He had wanted to keep the bubble intact and was disappointed that he’d popped it.
-In saying “good job,” I already assumed that popping a bubble was a good thing when it was quite the opposite.
+I already assumed that popping a bubble was a good thing when it was quite the opposite.

 4. Kids feel less secure